markNZed/processism-react-three/storyboard.md

 In Aristotle’s terms, we can see final causation at play—the organism acts with a purpose related to its future state.
 The efficient cause—the processes that generate change—is closely linked to this purpose, creating a cycle where the organism sustains itself through dynamic relationships.

 By understanding impredicativity, we gain deeper insight into how living systems operate—not as static objects but as processes that continuously anticipate and adapt to future needs.
 This gives us a new sensitivity to causality, where purpose and process are intertwined.

+Reflective Question: Have you ever been part of a self-sustaining process where your actions and the situation influenced each other in an ongoing loop?
+How did that feel?

 ## 6.5.
 Scene: Complex and Simple Systems
 ### 6.5.1.
 Objective